prog4biol/pfb2019/README.md

 #### Assignment Operators

 We use assignment operators to assign values to variables.
-You have been using the `=` assignment opertator.
+You have been using the `=` assignment operator.
 Here are others:

 | Operator | Equivalent to          | Example                     | result evaluates to |
 | -------- | ---------------------- | --------------------------- | ------------------- |